Your Guide To The Different Types Of Kitchen Sinks

 Farmhouse Sinks

-The farmhouse sink is a popular choice for traditional to modern farmhouse kitchens, but they can be a pricier option.
+The farmhouse sink is a popular choice for traditional to modern farmhouse kitchens, but it can be a pricier option.
 This type of fixture, also called an apron sink, extends past the countertop edge.
 The deep basin is perfect for large families needing space for lots of dishes, and the undermounted sink features either a single or double bowl.
 You will find them in fireclay or cast iron materials because of their durability.
 However, the installation is more difficult because a portion of the countertop needs to be cut out in order to fit a farmhouse sink.

 Single Bowl Sink